 Overview of the disorders of speech, normal speech and language development, disorders of language and articulation.
+Offered alternate years.

 CO 294/494.
-Topics in Speech Communication Studies (1-3)
+Topics in Communication Studies (1-3)

-A concentrated study of one topic in speech communication studies.
+A concentrated study of one topic in communication studies.
 May be repeated for credit.
 Prerequisite: Instructor's permission.
+Fee required.